Kntanos/CV/README.md

 </table>

 ## Interests
-* Walking my dog
-* Spending time with my dog
+* Spending time with my dog.
-* Baking cookies
-* Eating cookies
+* I still enjoy papercraft, designing in 3D and making things out of paper.
+* Cooking and hosting friends for dinner.